akhil27051999/Flask-REST-API/README.md

           User ec2-user (or) ubuntu
           IdentityFile ~/path/to/my-key.pem
     ```
 - Clone the empty project repository to the EC2 server
-    - Add VS code extension : `Git pull requests and issues`
+   - Add VS code extension : `Git pull requests`
    - clone the repository into EC2.

 ## Project Prerequisites